stubbscroll/evolve-script/readme.txt

-mad.js        script v1, does only mad reset evolve.js     script v2, currently mad and bioseed
+mad.js        script v1, does only mad reset evolve.js     script v2, currently mad, bioseed, vacuum collapse, lone survivor

 script that plays evolve
 https://pmotschmann.github.io/Evolve/

 script v1:
-- mad reset should work for all races
+- mad reset

 script v2:
-- mad reset should work for all races
+- mad reset implemented, should work on all races
 - bioseed reset implemented
 - vacuum collapse implemented
-- lone survivor implemented
+- lone survivor implemented, works in antimatter, struggles with power elsewhere, can finish with user intervention
+- warlord under development, implemented up to spire
 * i assume lumber+plywood is eliminated from all runs that go to interstellar or farther

+roadmap:
+- warlord, black hole (non-magic), ascension, pillar in that order (probably)
+- if i actually manage to finish the above: matrix, retirement, ai apocalypse

 usage:
 - do the protoplasm phase manually